 These small but mighty mason jar salads are an easy lunch or snack idea you can prepare at home before your busy week begins.
-Each jar packs in 13 grams of protein, 13 grams of fibre and 450 calories (of high nutritional quality, most importantly).
+Each jar packs in 13 grams of protein and 13 grams of fibre.
 With endless opportunity for ingredient substitutions, I am interested in hearing what you all come up with!
 Be sure to check out the PCOS Powers listed at the end of this post (there are a lot!).

 Ingredients (makes 5 mason jars):